The Sound of Magic: Development

 The series reunited director Kim Seong-yoon and writer Kim Min-jeong who previously worked together in the 2016 drama Love in the Moonlight.
 The series was choreographed by Hong Se-jeong of the musicals Phantom and Laughing Man, while illusionist Lee Eun-gyeol served as the magic advisor.
 Music director Park Seong-il and lyricist Kim Eana were in charge of the music.
 Ji Chang-wook practiced magic for three months to play his role.

 Casting

 In December 2020, it was announced that Ji Chang-wook was offered the role of the magician in the series.
 In the same month, Hwang In-youp was also reported to have been offered the role of Na Il-deung.
 In February 2021, it was reported that Choi Sung-eun was in talks to appear in the drama as Yoon Ah-yi.
 In April 2021, Netflix officially announced production as well as casting confirmation with Ji Chang-wook, Choi Sung-eun, and Hwang In-yeop.

 Filming

-On July 26, 2021 it was reported that Ji Chang-wook and one of the staff tested positive for COVID-19.
-As the actor is self quarantined as per protocol, the filming for the series was suspended.
-On August 11, 2021 filming resumed as it was reported that Ji Chang-wook has recovered from COVID-19.
+On July 26, 2021, it was reported that Ji Chang-wook and one of the staff tested positive for COVID-19.
+As the actor self-quarantined as per protocol, the filming for the series was suspended.
+On August 11, 2021, filming resumed as it was reported that Ji Chang-wook had recovered from COVID-19.
 Filming ended in September 2021.